 Around the world, many cultures and communities celebrate the start of the new year in late January and February, according to the lunar calendar.
-Want to celebrate Lunar New Year in Portland?
-Red Tricycle has you covered.
+Celebrating the Lunar New Year in Portland with your family is a great way to extend the cheer through the drearier Pacific Northwest months.
+Not sure where to start?
+We’ve got you covered.
 Read on for details on all of the activities and events taking place around town.

 photo: Rich Iwasaki/ Mochitsuki Festival